koshchii/hello-world/README.md

 # hello-world
 first steps with github

-This is my fisrt steps in github and this commit intends to finish the readme file.
+This is my fisrt step in github and this commit intends to finish the readme file.